HGmin1159/HGmin1159.github.io/_posts/2021-10-07-secondorder4.md

 # 1. Quasi Newton Methods

  In the gradient descent method, there is an accelerating method called Stochastic Gradient Descent.
 It lessens the computation in each step by estimating gradients instead of fully calculating them.
-Similarly, Quasi newton's method accelerates newton's method by estimating a hessian matrix.
+Similarly, Quasi Newton's method accelerates Newton's method by estimating a Hessian matrix.

- There are several ways to estimate the hessian matrix, but all of them follow the below routine.
+ There are several ways to estimate the Hessian matrix, but all of them follow the below routine.

 > **Quasi Newton Method**
 >